WPP-Public/akqa-nz-beam/CONFIG.md

 ### Rsync properties

  * `sshpass` *(boolean: false)* - Use the program [`sshpass`](http://sourceforge.net/projects/sshpass/) to enter your SSH password automatically when using password authentication.
 With this option enabled, Beam will prompt for an SSH password once instead of an SSH client prompting for each new connection.
 Key-based authentication is reccommeded, though this may not suit everyone.
 To use this option you will need to have the `sshpass` program accessible on your path.
+ * `syncPermissions` *(boolean: true)* - Sync permissions (file mode) of transferred files and directories.
+Set this to `false` to let the target filesystem control file mode.
+This is on by default for backwards compatibility.

 ## Exclude